cjvillar/tauri_bert/README.md

 This is A Work In Progress (WIP).

-A tauri based app for running mobileBert QA model.
+A tauri based app for running tensorflow-models/qna model.

 run in browser
 ```bash